CMeeg/next-azure/README.md

 It depends on a few factors (e.g. whether the infrastructure resources already exist or need to be created by the pipeline, the size and complexity of your app, the app service plan SKU that you have chosen), but from running this sample a few times it has taken anywhere between 3 - 15 mins to run to completion.

-The first time the pipeline runs or after any changes to `npm` dependencies (anything that causes a change in the `yarn.lock` file) will be the slowest as these runs will not benefit from cached files.
+The first time the pipeline runs or after any changes to `package.json` dependencies (anything that causes a change in the `yarn.lock` file) will be the slowest as these runs will not benefit from a `node_modules` cache task present in the pipeline.

-There is a double hit from `yarn install` in that case as it runs during the build step, but it also gets executed on the app service because the node server needs access to production node module dependencies, and deploying them from the pipeline to the app service along with the rest of the application files is *extremely* slow.
+There is also a second hit from `yarn install` in this case as it runs during the build step in the pipeline, but it also gets executed on the app service because the node server needs access to production node module dependencies.
+The `node_modules` output from the build step is not deployed with the rest of the build output because a) it includes `devDependencies` that we don't need on the server; and b) deploying `node_modules` from the pipeline to the app service along with the rest of the application files via zip deploy has proven to be much slower than running a production-only `yarn install` post-deployment.

-As mentioned, caching is in place in the pipeline (based on the contents of the `yarn.lock` file) for subsequent runs, and if no changes have been made to dependencies then running `yarn install` on the app service does not take much time either.
+As mentioned, caching is in place in the pipeline (based on the contents of the `yarn.lock` file) for subsequent runs, and if no changes have been made to dependencies then the time required to run `yarn install` in the pipeline and on the app service is much reduced.